 Canine parvovirus (CPV), is a viral disease that is highly contagious and can spread quickly to dogs that are not immune from the disease.

 Parvovirus can affect dogs, wolves and foxes.
-It cannot infect other animals and cannot be spread from dogs to humans.
+It cannot infect other animals and is not contagious to humans.
 However, other animals and humans can pass the virus onto dogs.

 The critical period is the first five days of infection.
 If timely treatment and care is given to an infected puppy, and if the puppy can get past the first five days, he will probably live and become immune to the virus.